Architecture

 What foreign jurisdiction means in practice

-The reason this weighs more heavily with a US-controlled provider than with a European one is not reputation.
-It is law.
+The reason this weighs more heavily with a US-controlled provider than with a European one is law.

 This exposure is documented, and it is worth being precise about the evidence.
-In June 2025, asked under oath before the French Senate whether he could guarantee that French citizens’ data would never be handed to the US government without French consent, Microsoft France’s director of public and legal affairs answered plainly: “No, I cannot guarantee that.”
+On 10 June 2025, asked before the French Senate’s commission of inquiry whether he could guarantee that French citizens’ data would never be handed to the US government without French consent, Microsoft France’s director of public and legal affairs answered: “No, I cannot guarantee it, this has never yet happened.”
 A data centre in Europe does not change the jurisdiction of the company that operates it.

 The reach of US jurisdiction over US companies is not hypothetical either.
-In May 2026, a committee of the US Congress demanded internal documents from Microsoft as part of an inquiry touching European platform regulation, and Microsoft handed over its own records concerning two Dutch regulators that enforce the EU’s Digital Services Act, including the unredacted names of their civil servants.
-The material came from Microsoft’s own systems rather than data it hosts for those bodies, and the disclosure ran through US Congressional process rather than any European one, with the Dutch government learning of it only afterwards.
+In May 2026, according to reporting by the Dutch magazine Vrij Nederland, a US Congressional committee investigating alleged “censorship” of American platforms obtained internal records from Microsoft, and the documents named civil servants at two Dutch regulators, the competition authority (ACM) and the data-protection authority (AP), who work on implementing the EU’s Digital Services Act, with their names unredacted.
+The material reportedly came from Microsoft’s own corporate systems rather than data it hosts for those bodies, and the disclosure ran through US Congressional process rather than any European one, with the Dutch government learning of it only afterwards.
+Microsoft was not the only US firm named in the reporting.
 Where a non-disclosure order applies, even that much awareness is not guaranteed.

 The rule this points to